How to Prevent Nursing Burnout: 7 Self-Care Tips for RNs

 If you’re like many RNs, you love your job.
-Between long hours, stressful situations and very little on-shift downtime, it’s the love of helping others that keeps you coming back.
+Between long hours, stressful situations, and minimal on-shift downtime, it’s the love of helping others that keeps you coming back.

 Comparable only to emergency response personnel and law enforcement, the field of nursing has among the highest rates of burnout in the country.

 Protect yourself and improve outcomes for your patients when you learn how to prevent nursing burnout.

 Impact Of Nurse Burnout On RNs And Patients

 When you feel like you can’t take another day at work, have difficulty concentrating on the task at hand, or feel increasingly irritable or depressed on your shift, you may be experiencing symptoms of nurse burnout.

 According to a recent nursing literature review, there are three main components of burnout: personal accomplishment, depersonalization, and emotional.